hawk/lux/doc/lux.md

 machines or faking the hostname in a test environment with multiple equivalent slaves.

+**--require Var**
+**--require Var=Value**
+Require the given variable to be set.
+The script will fail if the variable not is set.
+This option can be used multiple times, which means that all given Vars are required to be set.
+Typically require is used to test on presence of environment variables. `--require` is intended to be used as `[config require=Var]` or `[config require=Var=Value]` statements within scripts.
+The construction **Var=Value** is little more restrictive as it requires the variable to be set to a certain value.

 **--skip Var**
 **--skip Var=Value**
 Skip execution of the script if the given variable is set.
 This